 Shipping/receiving areas, restaurant kitchens, supermarkets, grocery stores, warehouses, storage facilities, etc.

-Common add-on hardware for this type of opening application includes bumper strips made of ¾” to 1 ½” thick extruded aluminum alloy, spring bumpers, impact/base plates and jamb guards.
+Common add-on hardware for this type of opening application includes bumper strips, spring bumpers, impact/base plates, and jamb guards.
 This extra hardware can help prevent damage to the high traffic doors that are often knocked and bumped.

-This type of application is always a pair of doors in which the doors can only swing in the opposite direction.
-Additionally, each door can only be operated from acting leaf side, which is typically the push/right side to coincide with the traffic flow.
+This type of application is always a pair of doors in which each leaf can only swing in the opposite direction.

-An opening with double egress application provides quick but safe exit and entry into an area because the traffic on the opposite side of the door does not collide with the oncoming traffic.
+These doors are used to control corridor traffic by providing quick, but safe exit and entry into an area; because the traffic on the opposite side of the door does not collide with the oncoming traffic.

 Areas of Use: